LUMC/pytest-workflow/README.rst

 Pytest will automatically gather files in the ``tests`` directory starting with ``test`` and ending in ``.yaml`` or ``.yml``.

-For debugging pipelines running ``pytest -v --keep-workflow-wd`` is recommended.
-This will save the logs and the workflow directory so it is possible to check where the pipeline crashed.
-It will also give a better overview of succeeded and failed tests.
+For debugging pipelines using the ``--keep-workflow-wd`` flag  is recommended.
+This will keep the workflow directory and logs after the test run so it is possible to check where the pipeline crashed.
+The ``-v`` flag can come in handy as well as it gives a complete overview of succeeded and failed tests.

 Below is an example of a YAML file that defines a test: